Optimal Clock Synchronization with Signatures: Introduction

 Given that it might be very challenging or even impossible for system designers to guarantee that an attacker must obey a minimum communication delay of $d-u$ for $u\ll d$, we need to determine whether this limitation is inherent.
 Perhaps surprisingly, we prove that this is indeed the case, by providing a matching lower bound.
 If either messages to or from faulty nodes have delays from $[d-\tilde{u},d]$ for some $\tilde{u}\in [u,d]$, then we can prove a lower bound of $\Omega(\tilde{u})$ on the skew, regardless of $u$. \begin{restatable}{theorem}{lb} Let $n\geq 3$ and $\Pi$ be an $\lceil n/3\rceil$-secure protocol for pulse synchronization with skew $S$.
 Then $\mathbb{E}[S]\geq 2\tilde{u}/3$. \end{restatable} Since a lower bound of $(\vartheta-1)d$ follows from a simple indistinguishability argument even in absence of faults, we hence establish an asymptotically tight bound of $\Theta(\tilde{u}+(\vartheta-1)d)$ on the skew that can be achieved when the number of faults is at least $n/3$.
 We stress that \Cref{thm:lb} imposes no restrictions on $\Pi$, which might be randomized, holds under perfect initial synchronization, for arbitrarily small $\vartheta-1$ and $u=0$, and our adversary is static, i.e., chooses which nodes to corrupt upfront.
 In other words, all the typical loopholes one might try to exploit to improve on our upper bound result are unavailable, implying asymptotic optimality of its skew in a strong sense.

 \paragraph*{Organization of this article.} In~\Cref{sec:prelim}, we specify our model and cover some preliminaries, including synchronous approximate agreement with resilience $\lceil n/2\rceil-1$.
 In~\Cref{sec:cps}, we provide and analyze our Crusader Pulse Synchronization algorithm. \Cref{sec:lower} proves the lower bound.
-Due to space constraints, discussion of further related work, a synchronous Crusader Broadcast algorithm, and some proofs are deferred to Appendices~\ref{app:further}, \ref{app:cb}, and~\ref{app:proofs}, respectively.
+Due to space constraints, discussion of further related work, some proofs, and a synchronous Crusader Broadcast algorithm are deferred to Appendices~\ref{app:further}, \ref{app:proofs}, and Figure~\ref{fig:cb}, respectively.